 Complete Golf Club Sets

-I want to look at half sets of golf clubs versus complete golf club sets, what I mean by that is do you try and complete a round of golf with half of the full set missing or not in your bag, or do you ensure that you have a full set of clubs and irons to ensure that you have the correct ammunition in your golf bag for every shot you take or face on the golf course?
+We want to look at half sets of golf clubs versus complete golf club sets, what I mean by that is do you try and complete a round of golf with half of the full set missing or not in your bag, or do you ensure that you have a full set of clubs and irons to ensure that you have the correct ammunition in your golf bag for every shot you take or face on the golf course?

-A lot of professional golf club shops and golf retailers invariably offer half sets of clubs for the beginner golfer or the experienced golfer, I can see the logic in doing this but I can also see the downside when you are on the golf course and not having the club in your bag when different playing conditions are apparent, this is mainly to do with weather or climate conditions, its windy, its wet, courses are playing long or short etc, the list is endless!
+A lot of professional golf club shops and golf retailers invariably offer half sets of clubs for the beginner golfer or the experienced golfer, I can see the logic in doing this but I can also see the downside when you are on the golf course and not having the club in your bag when different playing conditions are apparent, this is mainly to do with weather conditions, its windy, its wet, courses are playing long or short etc, the list is endless!